hartmanm/data_aggregator/readme.md

 - `bash google_news_headlines` pulls the top google news headlines and outputs them to the `results_json_google_headlines` file

 - `bash images_query ${TARGET_URL}` pulls all images from the url passed (note only tested with some websites) and outputs them to the `results_images_json_${TARGET_URL}` file
-- defaults to pulling the images from the top google news headlines and outputs them to the `results_images_json_httpsnewsgooglecomtopstorieshlen-USglUSceidUSen` file
+- bash images_query defaults to pulling the images from the top google news headlines and outputs them to the `results_images_json_httpsnewsgooglecomtopstorieshlen-USglUSceidUSen` file

-4. Generates a single json from all result jsons named `z_all_results_json`
+4. information aggregator tools
-- `bash join_results`
+- `bash join_results` generates a single json from all result jsons named `z_all_results_json`.
+What results files are included can be modified by changing the RESULT_JSONS list inside join_results.

 5. Configuration Files add one item url per line
 - `amazon_items`